-- 2. Below-grade walls are not required to have a vapor retarder. - 3.
-Slab-on-grade floors need not have a warm-side vapor retarder. - 139.
+- 3. Class III vapor retarders (less than 10.0 perms) shall be permitted for framed walls where either of the following apply: - Vented cladding is installed over wood structural panels. - Continuous air permeable insulation is applied on exterior above-grade wall surfaces. - 130.
 Ground cover.
 A ground cover shall be installed in the crawl space for both new and existing buildings when insulation is installed.
 Ground cover shall be 6-mil (0.15 mm) black polyethylene or other approved material of equivalent perm rating.
 Ground cover shall be lapped 12 inches (305 mm) at all joints and cover the entire surface area extending full width and length of the crawl space and turn 12 inches (305 mm) up the foundation wall.
 Ground cover of 6-mil (0.15 mm) polyethylene or an approved equal (that is as durable) shall be installed on the ground beneath concrete floor slabs located in conditioned spaces.
-Section N1104.9.2

-- 140. High-efficacy lamps.
-All permanently installed lighting fixtures shall contain high-efficacy lamps.
+Section N1104.9.2 - 131.
+High-efficiency lighting.
+All permanently installed lighting fixtures shall be high-efficiency light sources.
 Screw-in compact florescent lamps comply with this requirement.
 The building official shall be notified in writing at the final inspection that the permanently installed lighting fixtures have met this requirement.
-Section N1107.2 Exception: High-efficacy lamps are not required at 2 indoor and 2 outdoor fixtures. - 141.
-Solar ready.
-This section will be updated with an interim amendment.
-See Oregon.gov/bcd.
-Section N1107.4 - 142.
-Electric vehicles.
-This section will be updated with an interim amendment.
-See Oregon.gov/bcd.
-Section N1107.5 - 143.
-Plumbing fixture efficiency.
-Water closets shall be EPA WaterSense labeled, with an effective flush volume not exceeding 1.28 gallons per flush.
-Shower heads shall be EPA WaterSense labeled, with a maximum flow rate not exceeding 2.0 gallons per minute.
-Section N1108
+Sections N1107.2 and N1107.3 Exception: High-efficacy lamps are not required at 2 indoor and 2 outdoor fixtures.